 Log on to your favourite hotel booking site and try reserving rooms for a family of three where all of them stay for the first two nights and then two of them stay on for an extra two days.

-Of course you can complete this booking without making a single phone call by not availing the discount or booking the third person in a separate room.
-On the other hand, a simple phone call to a human, who understands how families function make it smooth sailing for your planning.
+Of course, you can complete this booking without making a single phone call by not availing the discount or booking the third person in a separate room.
+On the other hand, a simple phone call to a human, who understands how families function makes it smooth sailing for your planning.

 Cost of Ownership

 Ownership of phone systems gave businesses a sense of control.
 Any sunk investment would be offset by the pride of ownership.
 However, ownership is a concept that is moving closer towards obscurity as seen by the rise of the shared economy model.